oheinonen/ot-harjoitustyo/README.md

 # Budgeting application
 This repository contains budgeting application made for Univerity of Helsinki course [Ohjelmistotekniikka](https://courses.helsinki.fi/fi/tkt20002)

-Purpose of this application is that the users can keep track on their expenses .
+Purpose of this application is that the users can keep track on their expenses.
 The application can have multiple users, each having their own expenses.

 ## Documentation